-Visiting Arianna Occhipinti at Vittoria Vineyard.
+In 2019 we were visiting Arianna Occhipinti at her Vittoria Vineyard.

 Welcome to Sicilia and Cerasuolo di Vittoria DOCG.

 "We do not inherit the land from our ancestors; we borrow It from our children".

 The picture above shows Arianna´s Palmento, the sicilian word for winery.

 Here you see biodiversity in form of orange trees.

 Biodiversity is a core principle in the natural wine movement.